 - Be aware of the situation around you.

 - Put on all safety gear, especially when handling special machines.

 - Work under your limits and ability.

 - Make sure your equipment is well maintained.

 - Ensure the work you undertake is equal to your knowledge and that of your machine.

-Directions for using Private Equipment at Fires
+Directions for using farm fire fighting equipment at Fires

 - Be physically and mentally ready